 Most of the 43 million people who live in Colombia reside in the Andes region.
 However, the plains make-up over half the land area.
 Surprisingly, only about 6% of the population lives in the plains.
 The Sierra Nevada de Santa Marta mountain range includes the country’s highest summits – Pico Cristóbal Colón and Pico Simón Bolívar.

 Christopher Columbus discovered America in 1492.
-When he saw the coasts of Venezuela, Colombia and Panama, he decided to name the region after himself.
+When he saw the coasts of Venezuela, Colombia and Panama, he decided to name the region.
 But, it was Alonso de Ojeda who was the first to explore the Gulf of Darién.

 Panama, Colombia, Venezuela, and Ecuador declared independence from Spain in 1819.
 Together they formed a country named “Gran Colombia”.
 Venezuela and Ecuador left the union in 1830.
 Colonel Simon Bolivar led the Colombian independence movement.
 Panama was still part of Colombia until 1903, at which point Panama proclaimed independence.